-There is a below normal probability of releases from the Washington metropolitan area's back-up water supply reservoirs for the 2021 summer and fall seasons.
+There is an above normal probability of releases from the Washington metropolitan area's back-up water supply reservoirs for the 2022 summer and fall seasons.
 The use of Jennings Randolph and Little Seneca reservoirs is generally triggered by low flows brought about by a combination of low summer precipitation and low groundwater levels.
-Average precipitation in the Potomac Basin in April was 0.7 inches below normal.
-The 12-month cumulative basin precipitation is 2.8 inches below normal as of April 30.
-Streamflow is currently normal, and groundwater levels remain normal for most of the monitoring wells in Maryland.
+Average precipitation in the Potomac Basin in April was 0.8 inches below normal.
+The 12-month cumulative basin precipitation is 5.6 inches below normal as of April 30.
+But recent heavy rainfalls have reduced the deficit recorded over the past months.
+Streamflow is currently above normal, and groundwater levels remain normal for most of the monitoring wells in Maryland.
 The Middle Atlantic River Forecast Center's (MARFC) outlook indicators for water resources and supplies for the Potomac Basin are good.
 At present, there is sufficient flow in the Potomac River to meet the Washington metropolitan area's water demands without releases from upstream reservoirs.
 If low-flow conditions do develop, the Washington metropolitan area is well-protected from a water supply shortage owing to carefully designed drought-contingency plans.